 This course introduces the student to the structure and administration of physical education and athletics.
 Some laboratory administration is involved.
 The responsibilities of key personnel, including the athletic director, business manager, sports information director, and athletic trainer, are presented and discussed.
-(Same as HPE 425.)
 Prerequisites: SA 101 and MGT 201.